DominiksCode/thebookclub-ui/README.md

 ## TODOS
 - [ ] write a good readme
 - [ ] inform Lilia about the design task
-- [ ] start with a simple user list
+- [X] start with a simple user list
-- [ ] also add a simple user details page
+- [X] also add a simple user details page
+- [ ] add a session list view
+- [ ] and a session detail list